camaraproject/WorkingGroups/Commonalities/documentation/API-design-guidelines.md

 At this point, some considerations are outlined about the business input and output data of the API resources.
 This data can be informed by different means: QueryString, Header, Body...

 These considerations are below:
-- API input and output business data will follow the snake_case notation.
+- API input and output business data will follow the camelCase notation.
 - The field names in JSON and XML will follow the same URIs standard.
   - Business data must be human readable.
   - commercial data name must be a noun, that means, it corresponds to an entity information.